Datapoitsu/PrimeSort/README.md

 Primesort is a successor to bogosort.
-It has been impruved by using primes to shuffle the array, instead of actual random numbers.
+It has been improved by using primes to shuffle the array, instead of actual random numbers.
 This makes it consistent with the same array, and only increases the compute time by a ton!

 Starting array is printed only if -a is not used.